-1. Introduction
+1 Introduction

 The production of light nuclei and anti-nuclei in elementary collisions has been described by phenomenological models in which nucleons coalesce into nuclei [1-4].
 According to these models, a pair of independent final-state nucleons that are nearby in space and have similar velocities can transfer energy to the rest of the system to form a deuteron or an anti-deuteron.
 The production rate of the (anti-)deuteron obtained by coalescence is thus related to those of its constituent protons and neutrons.
 In order to provide a quantitative description of this process the coalescence parameter B_2 , which relates the deuteron production to the square product of nucleon yields, is extracted.
-These models have successfully been tested with deuteron and anti-deuteron production measured in pp collisions at the CERN ISR [5,6] and Tevatron [7], photo-production and deep inelastic scattering of electrons at HERA [8,9], electron-positron collisions at ARGUS [10], BaBar [11], CLEO [12] and at LEP [13].
-Results on the production of light (anti-)nuclei in inelastic pp collisions at $\sqrt{s} = 0.9, 2.76$ and 7 TeV have been reported by the ALICE Collaboration in [14,15] and the validity of coalescence models [1-4] at the Large Hadron Collider

-(LHC) has also been discussed.
+These models have successfully been tested with deuteron and anti-deuteron production measured in pp collisions at the CERN ISR [5, 6] and Tevatron [7], photo-production and deep inelastic scattering of electrons at HERA [8, 9], electronpositron collisions at ARGUS [?], BaBar [?], CLEO [10] and at LEP [11].
+Results on the production of light (anti-)nuclei in inelastic pp collisions at $\sqrt{s} = 0.9, 2.76$ and 7 TeV have been reported by the AL-ICE Collaboration in [12, 13] and the validity of coalescence models [1-4] at the Large Hadron Collider (LHC) has also been discussed.
 Light nuclei and their anti-matter counterparts are rarely produced in elementary reactions.
-In pp collisions at LHC energies, the cost to add one constituent nucleon to a nucleus amounts to a reduction factor of the yield (also called "penalty factor") of about 1000 [15].
-Heavy-ion collisions, on the other hand, constitute a more abundant source of light (anti-)nuclei, as reported by ALICE [14,16,17].
-A penalty factor of about 300 has been extracted in central Pb-Pb collisions at the LHC [17].
+In pp collisions at LHC energies, the cost to add one constituent nucleon to a nucleus amounts to a reduction factor of the yield (also called "penalty factor") of about 1000 [13].
+Heavy-ion collisions, on the other hand, constitute a more abundant source of light (anti-)nuclei, as reported by ALICE [12, 14, 15].
+A penalty factor of about 300 has been extracted in central Pb-Pb collisions at the LHC [15].

-In Pb-Pb collisions, the yields of light (anti-)nuclei up to the mass number A = 4 have been successfully described together with other light-flavour hadrons in the thermal-statistical approach with one common chemical freeze-out temperature [17-19].
-Compared to hydrodynamic-inspired models (e.g. Blast-Wave model [20]), the measured deuteron $p{\rm T}$ spectra and elliptic-flow coefficient (v_2) suggest common kinetic freeze-out conditions for deuterons and primary pions, kaons and protons [14,16].
-Furthermore, the relative deuteron-to-proton yields (d/p) increase by about a factor two from inelastic pp to central Pb-Pb collisions, where the values [14] are in agreement with the statistical-thermal model [19].
-A coalescence approach that neglects the size of the particle emitting source (hereafter denoted as "simple coalescence") fails in reproducing the deuteron B_2 and v_2 measured in Pb-Pb collisions [14, 16].
-A formulation of the coalescence model that takes into account the size of the particle-emitting source has been proposed https://doi.org/10.1016/j.physletb.2019.05.028 to describe the behaviour in large systems [4].
+In Pb-Pb collisions, the yields of light (anti-)nuclei up to the mass number A = 4 have been successfully described together with other light-flavour hadrons in the thermal-statistical approach with one common chemical freeze-out temperature [15-17].
+Compared to hydrodynamic-inspired models (e.g. Blast-Wave model [18]), the measured deuteron p_T spectra and elliptic-flow coefficient (v_2) suggest common kinetic freeze-out conditions for deuterons and primary pions, kaons and protons [12, 14].
+Furthermore, the relative deuteron-to-proton yields (d/p) increase by about a factor two from inelastic pp to central Pb-Pb collisions, where the values [12] are in agreement with the statistical-thermal model [17].
+A coalescence approach that neglects the size of the particle emitting source (hereafter denoted as "simple coalescence") fails in reproducing the deuteron B_2 and v_2 measured in Pb-Pb collisions [12, 14].
+A formulation of the coalescence model that takes into account the size of the particle-emitting source has been proposed to describe the behaviour in large systems [4].
 In smaller systems one has to consider that the size of the deuteron may be as large as or even larger than the size of the emitting source.